annaeckman/annaeckman/README.md

 - 🔭 I’m currently working on completing the TripleTen software engineering bootcamp.
-- 🌱 I’m learning JavaScript classes and just refactored a project to make api requests within a class approach
+- 🌱 I’m learning React
 - 🤔 I’m looking for help connecting with other teachers-turned-software-engineers as well as other women and gender non-conforming people in the tech industry!
 - 💬 Ask me about the tiny house I built.
 - 😄 Pronouns: they, them